 - Do “the usual.”
 Typical marketing standards also apply to the cannabiz: have a superb website, mind your online presence (Google your business, see what others see and fix it), make sure you’re listed on all relevant directories, all that typical stuff.
 The cannabis industry is not above the basics.

 This is a huge topic, and one who’s facets change all the time.
-But don’t let it all overwhelm you into not participating in marketing, it’s so important.
-If you need an ear and some advice, feel free to reach out for a consultation. ★
+But don’t let it all overwhelm you into not participating in marketing, it’s so important. ★